mkrcah/scala-kafka-twitter/README.md

-### Example project to integrate Kafka, Avro, Twitter and Spark Streaming
+### Example project to integrate Kafka, Avro and Spark Streaming with Twitter as a stream source

 This is WIP.